 Continuous Development

-The concept of continuous development involves interactive software development.
-In this phase, instead of improving software in one single batch, the development process is divided into small development cycles where updates are made consistently, enabling software code to be delivered to customers upon completion and testing.
-Automation is key to secure continuous development.
+Continuous development is an iterative approach to software development in which updates are released in small, ongoing batches.
+Instead of improving software in one single release, the development process is divided into small development cycles where updates are made consistently, enabling software code to be delivered to customers upon completion and testing.
+Automation is key to this approach.

 Automated Testing

-Regular testing of software is necessary when it comes to composing quality code.
+Regular testing of software is necessary when it comes to assuring code quality.
 Automated testing involves automated, prescheduled, and continuous code tests as application codes are being written or updated.
-With automation, the team in charge of testing can spend time coming up with innovative test cases while working with developers to prevent bugs.
+With automation, the team in charge of testing can spend time coming up with test cases while working with developers to prevent bugs.

 Continuous automated testing also reduces the cost associated with testing while helping the development teams balance speed and quality.
-Additionally, it eliminates testing problems with the help of virtualized services and facilitates the creation of virtualized test environments that are easy to share, deploy, and update as systems change.
-Not only do these capabilities cut down on the cost of provisioning and maintaining test environments but also shortens the testing cycles.
+Additionally, it facilitates the creation of virtualized test environments that are easy to share, deploy, and update as systems change.
+Not only do these capabilities cut down on the cost of provisioning and maintaining test environments but they also shorten the testing cycles.

 Continuous Integration and Continuous Delivery

 The earlier you identify the defects in the software, the better the quality of the product.
-Teams can achieve this by shifting tasks to the left early in the software development cycle.
+Teams can achieve this by performing certain tasks early in the software development cycle.

-In this setting, instead of sending multiple changes to a separate QA team, a variety of tests are done throughout the coding process and developers get to fix bugs or improve code quality while they continue to build the codebase.
+In this setting, instead of sending multiple changes to a separate QA team at the end of code development, a variety of tests are done throughout the coding process.
+It allows developers to fix bugs or improve code quality while they continue to build the codebase.

-The continuous integration and continuous delivery (CI/CD) approach support the ability to shift left.
-It encourages developers to integrate code to a central repository several times a day and obtain rapid feedback on its success during active development.
+The continuous integration and continuous delivery (CI/CD) approach support the ability to do this.
+It encourages developers to integrate code into a central repository several times a day and obtain rapid feedback on its success during active development.

 Continuous delivery (CD) is all about frequent building, testing, and releasing code changes to a production or testing environment in small chunks after the creation stage.
 CD approach helps to eliminate any risks of frequent interruption and other system performance problems since the team is only dealing with minor code changes.
 Additionally, it enables companies to release top-notch features faster, ultimately removing any costs in the deployment stage, and increasing time-to-market.

-CI/CD approach needs constant testing to ensure that the new code experience defect and other performance issues.
+CI/CD approach needs constant testing to ensure that the new code is free of defects and other performance issues.
 Additional tests that scrutinize the security of the code and its structure can also be applied during the integration stage.

 Continuous Deployment

-This process reduces the number of manual processes, rework, as well as wait times for resources by enabling push-button deployment.
+This process reduces the number of manual processes, rework, and wait times for resources by enabling push-button deployment.
 As a result, there is an increased number of releases, reduced errors, and transparency.

 Continuous Monitoring